Waiting for Mortgage Servicer Response: How to Stay Calm and Get Results

 How Long Is A Typical Response Time From A Mortgage Servicer?

 Response times can vary from one mortgage servicer to another, and each situation is unique.
 In many cases, servicers strive to provide timely responses within a few business days.
-However, factors such as the complexity of your inquiry or the volume of requests they’re currently handling could impact the time it takes to receive a response.
+However, factors such as the complexity of your inquiry or the volume of requests they’re currently handling may affectaffeaffect receive.

-Patience and open communication are key in these situations.
+You receive and open communication in these situations.

 About the author